Youqiang-Gui/SeedPolicy/README.md

 # 😺 Acknowledge
-Our code is generally built upon: [Diffusion Policy](https://github.com/real-stanford/diffusion_policy), [RoboTwin 2.0](https://github.com/RoboTwin-Platform/RoboTwin).
+Our code is generally built upon: [Diffusion Policy](https://github.com/real-stanford/diffusion_policy) and [RoboTwin 2.0](https://github.com/RoboTwin-Platform/RoboTwin).
+Specifically, the implementation of our state update code references [CUT3R](https://github.com/CUT3R/CUT3R) and [TTT3R](https://github.com/Inception3D/TTT3R).
 We thank all these authors for their nicely open sourced code and their great contributions to the community.